Aussie watchdog gets $27m for Google, Facebook crackdown

 And a "Google tax" crackdown on profit-shifting was implemented across the Tasman while our government is still weighing whether or not to introduce a similar measure.

-A hint of front-foot
+Wait - a hint of front-foot

 But our government did go on the front foot yesterday as NZ First leader and Deputy Prime Minister Winston Peters cited the social media giants' "suffocating" effect on New Zealand media companies as he throw his support behind NZME's renewed bid to buy Stuff.